bahadirkisbet/algotrader/README.md

 #### Refactoring
 - [X] Separate exchange specific methods into the abstract class and leave base class as an interface (with correct naming)
-- [-] Move all initialization process to a method from constructor NOTE: DON'T DO THIS, IT'S NOT A GOOD PRACTICE
+- [ ] ~~Move all initialization process to a method from constructor~~ NOTE: DON'T DO THIS, IT'S NOT A GOOD PRACTICE

 #### Feature
 - [X] Add scan on historical values and retrieve missing ranges